eliotsykes/rails-activerecord-aerobics/README.md

 If you want a playground of data to experiment and practice with then run `bin/rake db:seed`, followed by `bin/rails c`, and then try out a few queries with the provided data. e.g. `Category.where("name like '%e%'").count` and `Product.all`.

-## Draft Workout Plans (work in progress)

-### What to practice?

-From `find` to advanced queries using `join`, `includes`.
-Everything covered in Rails ActiveRecord Querying guide and anything else useful not mentioned.
-Comb through API docs.

-Don't be too abstract with models, favour classes developers might encounter in a day job.

 ### How do I run the exercises?

 1. `git clone git@github.com:eliotsykes/rails-activerecord-aerobics.git`